How to Locate an Obituary for Your U.S. Ancestor

 One of the most helpful and information-packed documents that you can locate for your ancestor is an obituary.
 Obituaries are short newspaper articles written within a few days after a person’s death.
 They are typically written by the deceased person’s children or other family members.
-The details found in obituaries vary widely, but they may include information such as:

 - Full name of the deceased person